albar965/littlenavmap-manual/en/MENUS.md

 ## Statusbar {#statusbar}

-The statusbar shows various indications \(from left to right\):
+The statusbar at the bottom of the main window shows various indications \(from left to right\):

-* Last action or short help to explain a menu item or toolbar button.
+* Last action or quick help explaining a menu item or toolbar button.
+* Connection status for a local or remote connection.
+The tooltip provides more detail about the status, like the hostname for remote connections.
+  * `Connecting...`: The program is trying to establish a connection which was initiated either manually or automatically.
+  * `Connected`: A connection was established.
+  * `Disconnected`: The simulator or _Little Navconnect_ exited.
 * Indicator that shows airport types, airspaces, navaids or AI vehicles currently visible on the map.
 The tooltip gives more details.
   * A red warning message `Too many objects` will be shown if too many objects are displayed on the map due to too high a detail level.
 The map display will be incomplete if this happens.
   * A red `Database empty` message will be shown if the currently selected database has no content and needs to be loaded.
-* Connection status for a local or remote connection.
-The tooltip gives more details about the status like the hostname for remote connections.
-  * `Connecting...`: The program is trying to establish a connection which was initiated either manually or automatically.
-  * `Connected`: A connection was established.
-  * `Disconnected`: The simulator or _Little Navconnect_ exited.
 * Map detail level.
-Range is -5 for few details to +5 for most details.
+Range is -5 for least detail to +5 for most detail.
 * Online map download progress indicator.
 This shows the state of the current map download.
 The text is prefixed with a red `Offline.` indication if offline mode is enabled.
   * `Done.`: All map data loaded successfully.
   * `Waiting for Data ...`: Map data is missing in the cache and was requested.
 Now waiting for reply.